 Setouchi City is comprised of the former towns of Oku, Osafune and Ushimado.
-In 2004 they merged to form a marvelous city with a Mediterranean flair that sits on the Seto Inland Sea.
+In 2004 they were combined to form a marvelous city with a Mediterranean flair that sits on the Seto Inland Sea.

 Oku is a rural district where agriculture is alive and well.
 Mushroom and oyster farming are two important industries.
 The Taisho era painter Yumeji Takehisa’s birthplace is in Oku.
 The artist’s home has been perfectly preserved for visitors to inspect the intricacies of his fascinating life.

-Setouchi City is an up and coming city with a resort feel.
-Visit this dazzling city on the sea
+Setouchi City is an up and coming municipality with a resort feel.
+Visit this dazzling city on the sea.